Python Environments (Local or Kubeflow)#

 Create a file called

-The created API-Key should at least have the following scopes:
+The API key should contain at least the following scopes:

-You are only ably to retrieve the API Key once.
-If you miss to copy it to your clipboard, delete it again and create a new one.
+You are only able to retrieve the API key once.
+If you did not manage to copy it to your clipboard, delete it and create a new one.